rossslaney/forms-rn-cli/readme.md

 # forms-rn-cli

 An opinionated CLI for React-Redux applications in React Native that aims to take away the boilerplate from developing react-redux applications.
-Inspired by ASP.NET Web Forms - Each 'Screen' or 'Container' has a 'codebehind' file where you define the function available to that front-end component as well as what connections that component will have to the SessionStore.
+Inspired by ASP.NET Web Forms - Each 'Screen' or 'Container' has a 'codebehind' file where you define the function available to that front-end component as well as what connections that component will have to the SessionStore The template application is set up with 100% code coverage and storybook stories for each component.
+The cli tool will generate the application boilerplate in such a way that you can maintain full test coverage of the 'codebehind' and the react components, including unit testing, E2E testing with react-native-testing-library, and visual testing with storybook.

 —————————